By: Author John Cunningham. Published: 2021/06/23 at 11:12 am

 Making great progress, and then “bang” – the snowblower stops blowing snow.
 It’s a startling experience, and at once, you know something up.
 You are in the right place, alright, I’m a mechanic, and this is a common snowblower issue.

 A snowblower auger should not spin freely when the auger control lever is off.
-A freely spinning auger is a symptom of broken shear pins.
-Shear pins are a fail safe feature, designed to break when the auger hits a solid object.
+A free-spinning auger is a symptom of broken shear pins.
+Shear pins are a fail-safe feature designed to break when the auger hits a solid object.